policy Discriminatory Harassment modified Mon Oct 02 2023 13:59:07 GMT-0400 (Eastern Daylight Time)

-- Record the complaint and submit to Employee Relations and Compliance.
+- Record the complaint and submit it to the Employee Relations Office.
 Include any action that was taken.

-Note: Those in a supervisory capacity who do not appropriately handle reports or incidents of discriminatory harassment, or fail to report them to the Employee Relations and Compliance Office, may be subject to disciplinary action.
+Note: Those in a supervisory capacity who do not appropriately handle reports or incidents of Discriminatory Harassment, or fail to report them to the Employee Relations Office, may be subject to disciplinary action.

 TRAINING AND EDUCATION

-The Employee Relations and Compliance Office is responsible for providing educational and training programs to assist members of the university community in understanding what discriminatory harassment is and is not, and how to address behavior that violates this policy.
-Specifically, the Employee Relations and Compliance Office will distribute copies of this policy to all schools, departments and programs at the university, and will give workshops and seminars on this subject.
-The Employee Relations and Compliance Office will maintain a brochure that explains in simple, understandable terms the university's policy and procedures concerning discriminatory harassment, and will place copies of the brochure in Human Resources and at other offices to which persons are likely to go for counseling and advice regarding discriminatory harassment.
+The Employee Relations Office is responsible for providing educational and training programs to assist members of the university community in understanding what Discriminatory Harassment is and is not, and how to address behavior that violates this policy.
+Specifically, the Employee Relations Office will distribute copies of this policy to all schools, departments and programs at the university, and will give workshops and seminars on this subject.
+The Employee Relations Office will maintain a brochure that explains in simple, understandable terms the university's policy and procedures concerning Discriminatory Harassment, and will place copies of the brochure in Human Resources and at other offices to which persons are likely to go for counseling and advice regarding Discriminatory Harassment.

-Questions about this policy should be directed to the Director of Employee Relations and Compliance.
+Questions about this policy should be directed to the Assistant Director of Employee Relations.

 Acknowledgment: The University of Louisville would like to thank Dr. Karen Holt, Office of Equal Opportunity Programs, University of Virginia at Charlottesville, for her assistance and permission to use portions of the University of Virginia's policy on Discriminatory Harassment.